 Despite the hype, the financial world is chomping at the bit to bet against Bitcoin.
 And they’ll soon have the opportunity.
 Bitcoin futures contracts are planned at CME Group Inc. (Chicago Mercantile Exchange), Cboe Global Markets Inc., and Nasdaq Inc. That makes it that much easier to bet against–or “short”–the cryptocurrency.
 The first two plan to introduce the contracts in mid-December, and Nasdaq will get its start in early 2018.

 Once those futures contracts are available, hedge funds and other big investors are ready to pounce.
 Why?
 Many financial watchers say Bitcoin is the best shorting opportunity ever.
 Part of the reasoning is that after reaching $11,000 in value, the cryptocurrency dropped almost 20% in value within 90 minutes, to just over $9,000… Then reached over $11,000 again a few days.
-There is opportunity in that volatility.
+There is an opportunity in that volatility.

 Bitcoin has caught the notice of the mainstream financial press and the world’s biggest investors and major players in the investment world, not to mention everyday traders who have come to understand that trading in Bitcoin can be very lucrative.

 One way to get in on the action is to buy Bitcoin and then hold on to it, waiting for it to increase in value.
 When it reaches a price you feel comfortable with, you can then sell it and then pocket the profit.

 This was a more viable option many years ago, in the early days.
-In fact, many Bitcoin millionaires were born in the early days.
+Many Bitcoin millionaires were born in the early days.
 Take Erik Finman, who started investing in Bitcoin when it was just $12.
-You do the math.
 Or take Barry Silbert, who bought 48,000 Bitcoins for $350 each in 2014 when the U.S. Marshals Service auctioned off the stash of Ross Ulbricht, the creator of the Dark Web site Silk Road.

 To give you some perspective, if you had invested $1 in Bitcoin at the very beginning, it would be worth $2.5 million today.
 If you feel like you missed the boat with Bitcoin you can always invest in these other cryptocurrency alternatives to Bitcoin.